Optimal - The Blog

 • Diet alone may be insufficient and tailored micronutrient supplementation based on specific age-related needs necessary.”

 We must pay especially close attention to vitamin D status because dietary sources are limited, and suboptimal levels are common.
-A deeper dive into vitamin D and immunity reveals that B and T immune cells and antigen-presenting cells synthesize the active form of vitamin D which in turn is capable of modulating both innate and adaptive immunity.
-Insufficiency of vitamin D is associated with increased susceptibility to infection as well as increased risk of autoimmunity.
+A deeper dive into vitamin D and immunity reveals that B and T immune cells and antigen-presenting cells synthesize the active form of vitamin D, which in turn is capable of modulating both innate and adaptive immunity.
+Vitamin D insufficiency is associated with increased susceptibility to infection and increased risk of autoimmunity.
 [8]

-Another dietary nutrient of particular importance to humans is vitamin C. The vast majority of mammals produce their own vitamin C at a rate of ~50 mg/kg/day.[9]
-However, humans and some mammals such as primates are unable to do so.
-Those wily wildbeasts consume ~20-106 mg/kg/day while humans consume a paltry ~ 1mg/kg/day.[10]
-If we do the math for a 150 pound/68 kg person, they may need ~3400 mg of vitamin C on a good day and more in the face of stress and infection.
-However, individuals with oxalate-based kidney stones, hemochromatosis, or G6PD disease must limit their intake of vitamin C.
+Another dietary nutrient of particular importance to humans is vitamin C. Most mammals produce their own vitamin C at a rate of ~50 mg/kg/day.[9]
+However, humans and some mammals, such as primates, are unable to do so.
+Those wily wild beasts consume ~20-106 mg/kg/day, while humans consume a paltry ~ 1mg/kg/day.[10]
+If we do the math for a 150-pound/68-kg person, they may need ~3400 mg of vitamin C on a good day and more in the face of stress and infection.
+However, individuals with oxalate-based kidney stones, hemochromatosis, or G6PD disease must limit their vitamin C intake.

 Of course, essential nutrients exist in a complex matrix that we call food.
 Plant-based foods and compounds are unique sources of countless “phytonutrients” or “phytochemicals,” many of which “exhibit anti-inflammatory, antimicrobial, and angiogenic activity.”[11]

-Fresh, whole foods in general are a cornucopia of immune-supportive nutrients that are absent from highly processed foods.
-A diet that relies primarily on processed foods will directly compromise immunity, jeopardize, cardiometabolic health, and contribute to chronic disease.
+Fresh, whole foods are generally a cornucopia of immune-supportive nutrients that are absent from highly processed foods.
+A diet that relies primarily on processed foods will directly compromise immunity, jeopardize cardiometabolic health, and contribute to chronic disease.
 The choice is ours.

 Immune-Supportive Foods and Nutrients